lucianoscabora/bees-brewery/README.md

 ![bees-logo](https://user-images.githubusercontent.com/40004457/198902654-677d9a0e-bef4-4153-9056-9af0a6cc43c7.png)

 # Project Status
-:rocket: Finished! :rocket: But there are lots of room to improvement.
+:rocket: Finished! :rocket: But there are lots of room for improvement.

 # Project Description